This getting started article will help Administrators to learn about and modify Notification Templates.

 - Open the notification template that you wish to activate

-- Click the Dectivate button at the top.
+- Click the Deactivate button at the top.

 Changes to the template, including activation, may take up to 5 minutes to take effect.
 You must first save the template before customizations can be activated.